tantasui/IoTrade/subscriber-viewer/README.md

 ## Notes

 - The feed ID is pre-configured to: `0xdecee9d21c031b9253a0e96b819729e5684cacd6620a0b6346e22621553d2936`
-- Make sure your backend WebSocket server is running
+- Make sure your backend WebSocket server is running on `localhost:3001`
-- The WebSocket URL defaults to `wss://io-trade.vercel.app/ws` (deployed backend)
+- The WebSocket URL defaults to `ws://localhost:3001/ws` for local development
-- For local development, change it to `ws://localhost:3001/ws`
+- For production, change it to `wss://your-backend-domain.com/ws`
 - Data is limited to the last 50 messages to prevent memory issues